 The fremanezumab doses, regimens, and routes of administration to be evaluated in this double-blind, double-dummy, placebo-controlled study were selected on the basis of 3 key factors.
 First, simulations suggest that maximum observed concentration (C{max}) is the most significant pharmacokinetic parameter in the efficacy of fremanezumab (in migraine).
 As CH is considered one of the most severe forms of pain a person can experience, treatments that provide quick and lasting relief (ie, for the duration of the cluster period) are a priority for this patient population.
 Second, the biological nature of the disease mandates the need for any treatment to desensitize the third order neuron, not the second (as is the case in migraine), suggesting that high levels of blockade at the first neuron would be necessary.
-Third, the favorable safety profile of the drug, as well as clinical and nonclinical safety data on exposure, suggest that the proposed doses, regimens, and routes of administration will not present any safety concerns.
+Third, the favorable safety profile of the drug as well as clinical and nonclinical safety data on exposure suggest that the proposed doses, regimens, and routes of administration will not present any safety concerns.

-In the current study, high doses are planned for the first dose (900 mg iv or 675 mg sc) in order to provide a rapid response, especially following iv infusion where higher peak plasma C{max} generally occurs at or shortly after the end of infusion compared with 5 to 7 days postdose for sc injections.
+In the current study, high doses are planned for the first dose (900 mg iv or 675 mg sc) in order to provide a rapid response, especially following iv infusion where higher peak plasma C{max} generally occur at or shortly after the end of infusion compared with 5 to 7 days postdose for sc injections.
 The 2 forms of loading dose will provide data to confirm the benefit of either the iv or sc as loading dose.
-Monthly doses of fremanezumab at 225 mg sc were added to both the initial dose of 900 mg iv and 675 mg sc for maintenance of efficacy.
+Monthly doses of fremanezumab at 225 mg sc were added to the initial dose of 900 mg iv for maintenance of efficacy.
 Based on modelling, the inclusion of a loading dose should allow patients to reach steady state faster.
-The monthly doses of 225 mg sc in this CCH population will account for the continuous attacks, with less than 1 month free of headaches between attacks, seen with this CH form.
+The dose of 675 mg sc quarterly in this ECH population will allow for the evaluation of a single treatment dose taking into account the periods of remission seen with this CH form.